 - Telegrams not punctuated.
 May be example of trope.
 Usage of.
 Instead of period or full.
 Reduces alphabet by obsoleting punctuation.

 - Written Japanese in general, outside of a "formal writing" context (i.e., letters, books, or essays), tends to not bother much with punctuation at all, periods especially.
 Japanese natively has only a period and a comma, and doesn't use spaces (not that it really needs them, the kanji help a lot with word boundaries).
 Punctuation can often be omitted, but often writers will employ extra punctuation - English exclamation points and question marks are used to evoke the specific feel that these characters add to a sentence, even if they aren't strictly necessary.

 - Also with Classical Chinese, where punctuation is never used.
-This has led to a very fun type of exam question where the student is presented with a block of text and has to add the punctuation (made easier by the fact that Classical Chinese is written in a highly rhythmic and formalized style, finding the places to pause tend to come naturally after one reads the passages a few dozen times).
+This has led to a very fun type of exam question where the student is presented with a block of text and has to add the punctuation (made easier by the fact that Classical Chinese there are certain words that essentially serve as spoken punctuation, and it is written in a highly rhythmic and formalized style, finding the places to pause tend to come naturally after one reads the passages a few dozen times).

 - Japanese is justified in the fact that it has punctuation... words.
 That's right.
 Both exclamation points (yo) and question marks (ka) are actual particles placed as the last syllable of the sentence.
 For instance, "Kore wa hon desu" —> "This is a book."
 "Kore wa hon desu yo" —> "This is a book!"
 "Kore wa hon desu ka" —> "Is this a book?"
 It really makes exclamation points/question marks unnecessary, since the meaning is always clear.